Enforcement of the Anti-Money Laundering Act

 - Click on ‘Anti-money laundering registration’.

-- Log into the portal using multi-factor authentication.
+- Log into the portal.
+Logging in to the online service requires strong identification.
 You can use a certificate card, a mobile certificate or your personal online banking details.
 Do not use your business banking details.

 - Start by reading the terms and conditions.
 Confirm that you accept the terms and conditions and then click ‘Start’.